-Structures are usually described in the form of an organization chart (deplorably, sometimes called an 'organogram', especially in UK government circles).
+Structures are usually described in the form of an organization chart.
 This places individuals in boxes that denote their job and their position in the hierarchy and traces the direct lines of authority (command and control) through the management hierarchies.

 Organization charts are vertical in their nature and therefore misrepresent reality.
 They do not give any indication of the horizontal and diagonal relationships that exist within the framework between people in different units or departments, and do not recognize the fact that within any one hierarchy, commands and control information do not travel all the way down and up the structure as the chart implies.
-In practice information jumps (especially computergenerated information) and managers or team leaders will interact with people at levels below those immediately beneath them.
+In practice, information jumps (especially computer-generated information) and managers or team leaders will interact with people at levels below those immediately beneath them.

 Organization charts have their uses as means of defining - simplistically - who does what and hierarchical lines of authority.
-But even if backed up by organization manuals (which no one reads and which are, in any case, out of date as soon as they are produced) they cannot convey how the organization really works.
-They may, for example, lead to definitions of jobs - what people are expected to do - but they cannot convey the roles these people carry out in the organization, the parts they play in interacting with others and the ways in which, like actors, they interpret the parts they are given in their roles.
+But even if backed up by organization manuals (which no one reads and which are, in any case, out of date as soon as they are produced), they cannot convey how the organization really works.
+They may, for example, lead to definitions of jobs - what people are expected to do - but they cannot convey the roles these people carry out in the organization; the parts they play in interacting with others and the ways in which, like actors, they interpret the parts they are given.